 Firstly, Anchor #0 operates to assign activity slots to each of the tags so that their ranging exchanges do not mutually interfere.
 Anchor #0 does this by including a sleep time adjustment value every time it responds to a tag's ranging attempt.
 This sleep time adjustment is calculated to position each of the tags to wake-up in a separate slot, based on their address (#0 to #7).
+This is outlined in Figure 4Figure 2.

 Secondly, Anchor #0 reports the results of all ranging exchanges via its USB port.
-It does this by listening for and receiving time-of-flight results that the other anchors embed in their response messages, and gathering these along with its own calculated TOF results, before sending the a full set of ranging results for each tag to and attached PC via its USB port.
+It does this by listening for and receiving time-of-flight results that the other anchors embed in their response messages, and gathering these along with its own calculated TOF results, before sending a full set of ranging results for each tag to and attached PC via its USB port.